 Feature comparison: Canon 1D X Mark II vs Panasonic S1R

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the S1R has an electronic viewfinder (5760k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the S1R has a higher magnification than the one of the 1DX Mark II (0.78x vs 0.76x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D X Mark II and Panasonic S1R in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the S1R and the 1DX Mark II is in-body image stabilization (IBIS).
 The S1R reduces the risk of handshake-induced blur with all attached lenses, while the 1DX Mark II has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.